 One of my favorite aspects of this recipe is the ability to use a wide variety of fruits.
 In addition, since the blend rest for several hours in the refrigerator, it is perfect for using frozen fruits and letting them directhaw in it.
 It is also generally more economical to use frozen fruit!

 Use your favorite milk or beverage

 I recommend using an almond beverage, but you can use your favorite milk or beverage instead.
 Just consider your own nutritional needs and restrictions if there are any.

 Whatever you use, just use the same proportions as mentioned in the recipe below.

 Add anything else

-Honestly, this is one of the most versatile recipes I feature on this website.
+Honestly, this is one of the most versatile breakfasts featured on this website.
 You can literally add whatever you want.
 Just experiment.
-You can add spices, zest, nuts, etc. The limit is your imagination.
+You can add spices, zest, nuts, etc. The limit is your imagination!